Edwin (company): Etymology

 Its name comes from a creative rearrangement of the letters in the word "denim".

 History

-Established in Tokyo in 1947 (originally named 常見米八商店) the EDWIN brand is known for its authenticity, innovation and craftsmanship.
+Established in Tokyo in 1947 (originally named 常見米八商店), the EDWIN brand is known for its authenticity, innovation and craftsmanship.
 Founder Tsunemi Yonehachi was amongst the first merchants to bring vintage American jeans to Japan in the postwar era, setting off a national obsession with denim.

 In 1961, inspired by a growing demand, EDWIN debuted the first jeans made in Japan.

 By the 1970s, EDWIN had established itself as a pioneer in denim manufacturing, experimenting with wash techniques in the EDWIN Wash House that impacted denim wash processes around the globe.
 Innovations included ONE WASH, a prewash process to eliminate shrinkage prior to purchase, and OLD WASH, a precursor to stone wash that reproduces faded colors through careful abrasion techniques for a lived-in denim look.

-Today, EDWIN continues to set the gold standard in Japanese denim production, priding itself on the use of exclusive fabrics, revolutionary production technologies, state-of-the-art finishing and advancements in design and fit.
+Today, EDWIN is known for its use of exclusive fabrics, new production technologies, and advancements in design and fit.